Dr. Jeanne Smith, in the

-Are only certain parts of the plant toxic?
+Are only certain parts of the plant poisonous?
 How much of a plant did a bird

 ingest?
-Is the plant toxic to just one species of bird or all birds?
+Is the plant toxic to just one species of pet birds or is it toxic

 Safe Plants